dog finn repels

 asa expands into india

-Animals Saving will shortly be returning to India in November to spent 5 days training the 'Aaranyak' dog units.
+Animals Saving returned to India in November 2019 to spent 5 days training the 'Aaranyak' dog units.
 The units are deployed into Rhino bearing areas of Assam under the direction of the forestry department to assist in the prevention and intervention of wildlife crime.
 ASA's roll was to bring specialist technical tracking knowledge to the unit teaching a variety of new skills that can be taken into the field to assist enforcement agencies.
+Read more below.

 u.s dogs for law enforcement